Armend Kabashi

-Armend Kabashi (born 4 December 1995) is a Finnish professional football midfielder who plays for AC Oulu.
+Armend Kabashi (born 4 December 1995) is a Finnish professional football midfielder for Ykkönen side Gnistan.
 He began his senior club career playing for Pallohonka, before making his league debut for Honka at age 18 in 2012.

 Club career

 Pallohonka

 He made his first appearance on senior level on 5 May 2011 in the ranks of Pallohonka in a Kakkonen match against Sudet.

 Honka

 Kabashi made his professional debut on 6 April 2014 in a Veikkausliiga match for FC Honka against MYPA.

 Eintracht Braunschweig II

 In 2015, he joined the reserve side of German club Eintracht Braunschweig in the Regionalliga Nord.

 Return to FC Honka

 Kabashi returned to FC Honka in January 2018 and left the club again at the end of the year.
 However, he returned to the for the third time on 29 August 2019, signing a contract for the rest of the year with an option for one further year.